 4. Identify Core Customer Success Failures and Their Contributing Factors

 Having a clear picture of what consumers want and need when it comes to their shipping and delivery expectations helps with transportation planning.
 Knowing what did and didn’t work and what led to those results will improve management throughout the supply chain.
 That’s critical when determining what your new TMS platform needs as core functionalities.

 5. Assess Supplier Relationships

-6. Remember to Consider the Impact of Talent or the Lack Thereof
+6. Remember to Consider the Impact of Transportation Management Talent

 7. Realize That the Future Rests With Easy-to-Deploy, Cloud-Based TMS Solutions

 Many LSPs and transport lines are moving to automated data collection, processing, storage, and distribution.